 While it’s difficult to say how many dependent or pending offers fail each year, some research suggests that roughly 4% of all house transactions fail.
 In other words, while the great majority of purchases are completed, agreements can fall apart for a variety of reasons.

-It’s vital to remember that you may make an offer on a house at any point during the process, which is why having the most up-to-date information and working with a real estate agent who knows how to manage complicated transactions is crucial.
-If you fall in love with a house that is contingent or pending, you should contact a real estate agent as soon as possible to discuss your possibilities for making an offer.
+The answer is that if you fall in love with a house that is contingent or pending, you should contact a real estate agent as soon as possible to discuss your possibilities for making an offer.
+It’s crucial to remember that you can make an offer on a house at any point during the process, which is why having the most up-to-date information and working with a real estate agent who knows how to manage complicated transactions is important.

 To avoid making offers on properties that are contingent or pending, make it a habit to visit any home you’re interested in as soon as feasible.
 You’ll need a well-informed plan if you truly want to snag a house that’s labeled as contingent or pending.